technoblogy/tiny-mega-i2c/README.md

 # TinyMegaI2C Library

 ## Description
 **TinyMegaI2C** is a set of minimal I2C routines for the new 0-series and 1-series ATtiny and ATmega microcontrollers.
 They allow any of these processors to act as an I2C Master and connect to I2C peripherals.
+For more information see http://www.technoblogy.com/show?2QYB.

 The main difference between these routines and the standard Arduino Tiny Wire library is that these don't use buffers, so have minimal memory requirements, and don't impose a limit on transmissions.